krtk-chmp/Music-Recommender-/README.md

 # Music Recommender

 ## Overview
 This project is a Python-based music recommendation system that suggests songs based on user preferences or song features using machine learning.
 Built as a 20-day portfolio project, it aims to demonstrate skills in data science, machine learning, and software development.
-As a beginner in Python and ML, I’m using this project to learn data preprocessing, content-based filtering, and system integration, with the goal of understanding and explaining every component explored during the project.
+As a beginner in Python and ML, I’m using this project to learn data preprocessing, content-based filtering, and system integration, with the goal of understanding and explaining every component of the project.

 ## Project Goals
 - Develop a recommendation system using content-based filtering (e.g., based on song features like genre, tempo).